Perturbations of exponential maps: Non-recurrent dynamics: Non-recurrent dynamics are rare

-By an exceptional point it means that the backward orbit of this point is finite.
+An exceptional point is a point with finite backward orbit.
 Note that a transcendental entire function has at most one exceptional point.
 In our case, exponential functions have $0$ as an exceptional point.